One-nil down, two-one up

 Danny at the treble

-2013 – Daniel Sturridge bagged his only reds hat-trick to date as we won 3-1 at Fulham, with Jonjo Shelvey playing his 69th and last reds game.
+2013 – Daniel Sturridge bagged his only reds hat-trick as we won 3-1 at Fulham, with Jonjo Shelvey playing his 69th and last reds game.
 Dimitar Berbatov had put the home side in front with the last of his five goals past us.

 2011 - Kenny Dalglish was re-appointed Manager permanently, leading us to a League Cup triumph at Wembley and 36 wins in 74 games until being sacked a year later.
 First-team coach Steve Clarke signed a new three-year contract on the same day.